Thought Leadership From Industry Peers

 Digital leaders know that they can’t know everything.
 They curate a community of experts, users, and SMEs.
 A group of experts with decades of experience in their respective domains makes the process a lot easier.
 Ignitho’s expert ecosystem is aimed at helping these digital leaders through well-versed methodologies like Frugal Technology Innovation and Rapid Prototyping to build scalable solutions.
 These experts, when led by the right person, can be an unstoppable force in driving strategy, building culture, making a change and enhancing the financial performance of the company.

-If you are an aspiring leader who is keen to step into the journey of digital leadership, my next blog on sensing the insights on the scope of an innovation is the perfect option for you!
+If you are an aspiring leader who is keen to step into the journey of digital leadership, the next blog in this series on sensing the insights on the scope of an innovation is the perfect option for you!

 Alison Booth is an executive operating at board level and has over 25 years’ experience in the IT industry both in management and as a consultant.
 She is highly experienced in delivering business transformation, outsourcing and off-shoring, transition and programme management.
-She has led international teams with team size larger than 150 and budgets of more than £200m.
-She is also an executive coach for high potential individuals and mentors budding CIOs and Programme Directors.
 Read More